vuestorefront/shopware-pwa/docs/guide/CMS.md

 ## Implementation and Extension

 After that introduction we can start finding our way around `shopware-pwa`.
 After you have initialized a new project using the `shopware-pwa init` command, you will find a directory named `/cms` in your root.
-This will be your working area for the custom theme.
+This will be your working area for the custom cms components (or the ones you override).
 Let's put that aside at the beginning and take a look into the internals to help us understand the process.

 :::warning NOTE
 The CMS implementation as well as the extension mechanism for it is part of the default-theme implementation.
 If you are creating a custom theme from scratch, be aware that you won't be able to use the mechanics described below.
 :::

-### Discovery
+### Code Structure

-> If you want to skip the internals, [go to "Adding blocks and elements"](#implementing-cms-components)
+> If you want to skip the internals, [go to "Custom components"](#custom-components)

 First, we switch into the default theme that comes with Shopware PWA.